 Sometimes a dog’s cruciate tear might be only partial.
-This can be difficult to determine in pets, since they’re not undergoing MRI exams like people would.
-In veterinary medicine, the diagnosis of a full or partial tear can be made by arthroscopy of the stifle, but is more frequently estimated based on the palpation of cranial drawer and clinical signs.
+This can be difficult to determine in pets since they’re not undergoing MRI exams as people would.
+In veterinary medicine, the diagnosis of a full or partial tear can be made by arthroscopy of the stifle but is more frequently estimated based on the palpation of the cranial drawer and clinical signs.

 A piece of cartilage, the meniscus acts as a cushion in the stifle joint.
 The meniscus can tear at the time of a cruciate rupture or after.
 Often, it will catch during certain movements, causing additional pain.
 Patients with meniscal tears seldom regain full use of their legs without surgical correction.